spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-proxy.md

 instead of accessing the internet directly.

 Before you are able to configure applications in a cluster to use the proxy server, you must first ensure that the cluster itself is configured to use the proxy server.
-This means that the Palette agent inside the cluster will use the proxy server for its communications with the Palette instance.
+This means that the host Operating System (OS) and the Palette agent inside the cluster will use the proxy server for its outbound communications.
 The steps to do this vary depending on your environment.

 After the cluster is configured to use the proxy server, you can proceed to configure the applications inside the cluster to use the proxy server.
 You can do this by applying the `spectrocloud.com/connection: proxy` label to instruct